The Garden Grazer

 Home » Recipes » Main Dish

-Vegan pizza quinoa casserole in a large glass baking dish with spoon
+Close up view of vegan pizza quinoa casserole in a glass baking dish with serving spoon

-This vegan quinoa casserole is so tasty and satisfying.
-It combines all the delicious flavors of pizza, but in a "healthier" quinoa form.
+This tasty vegan casserole is all the delicious flavors of pizza, but delivered in healthier quinoa form!

-• Yellow onion: Or you can use sweet onion, red onion, or white onion if desired.
+• Yellow onion: Or you can use sweet onion or white onion if desired.

 • Mushrooms: I use cremini mushrooms, but white button, shiitake, Portobello, or others work great too.